 At break times children have a chance to mix with their peers and play outside.

-The school day ends at 3:30pm for Lower Phase children, and 4:00pm for those in Upper Phase.
+The school day ends at 3pm for Reception, 3:30pm for Lower Phase children, and 4:00pm for those in Upper Phase.
 Homework is set from reception onwards, and all children are encouraged to devote time to reading, spelling, tables and number bonds with their parents every day.